Aashvark/Kolks/README.md

-# Pre Version 1.5 Beta: Kolks
+# Pre Version 1.6 Beta part a: Kolks

 ## We have a website! https://kolks.glitch.me.
 ## Here you can donate, and apply for a non-paying job.